 Why do I want to help RefuSHE?

 The answer is quite simple.
 I have always wanted to do good things with my music.
-Yes, I want to spread a positive message and create something people relate to when they hear my music, but I have had a burning desire to do more for those in need.
+Yes, I want to spread a positive message and create something people relate to when they hear my music, but I have had a burning desire to do more than just spread good vibes.
 I have been very very fortunate in my life.
 My parents gave me money as a kid, paid for my school, and provided a roof for me to live under.
 All of these things, and more have provided me unlimited opportunities in this world.
 There are countless amounts of people in the world who couldn’t even imagine living the life I have been gifted with.
-Yea, I had my ups and downs, but when you look at things in the big picture, everything has been just fine and dandy.
+Yea, I have had my ups and downs, but when you look at things in the big picture, everything has been just fine and dandy.

 I was back home in St. Louis, Missouri shopping for a gift in the loop.
 I found a store called “Plowsharing”.
 From the outside I saw what looked to be an international vibe.
 I was quickly intrigued.
 When I entered, I saw many world flags, and a store that was filled with products from many countries.
 From earrings to instruments, they had it all.
 I talked with the owner and he explained the concept of “Fair Trade Federation” (FTF) to me.
 You can read more about the FTF HERE.
 They build equitable and sustainable trading partnerships and creating opportunities to alleviate poverty.
 After chatting with Richard about the FTF for a bit, the idea popped into my head to give back through music.
 The rest is history.
 The impact may be small or large, but I am going to try and connect the dots between those not as fortunate and the worlds music creators.
 Listen to my music and let’s help someone in need.